Was Fort Wayne’s Swinney Park Really a Native American Site for Ritualistic Torture and Cannibalism?

 Specifically, in a footnote on Page 111, Griswold talks about “tales of cannibalism among the savages of the Maumee-Wabash valley” that were obtainable, and one of those he cited was the following: “During the course of his speech in Fort Wayne at the time of the opening of the Wabash and Erie canal in 1843, General Lewis Cass stated that the present Swinney park was the scene of cannibalistic feasts.”

 I looked up Cass.
 He was born in 1782 in New Hampshire, but moved to Ohio as a young man and later was based in Michigan.
-He fought in the war of 1812, was appointed governor of Michigan and later was secretary of war under Andrew Jackson, then senator from Michigan and 1848 Democratic presidential nominee.
-He was big into Indian removal and was involved in negotiating some treaties with tribes.
+He fought in the war of 1812, was appointed governor of Michigan and later was secretary of war under President Andrew Jackson.
+Cass then served as as a senator from Michigan and became the 1848 Democratic presidential nominee.
+He was big into Indian removal, and earlier in his career he had been involved in negotiating some treaties with tribes in what we now call the Midwest.

 I looked up Cass’s speech celebrating the opening of the canal and found a copy here: https://ia800903.us.archive.org/…/canalcelebration00pub…